circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 The CircleCI API shares similarities with previous API versions in that it identifies your projects using repository name.
 For instance, if you want to pull information from CircleCI about the GitHub repository https://github.com/CircleCI-Public/circleci-cli you can refer to that in the CircleCI API as `gh/CircleCI-Public/circleci-cli`, which is a "triplet" of the project type (VCS provider), the name of your "organization" (or your username), and the name of the repository.

 For the project type you can use `github` or `bitbucket` as well as the shorter forms `gh` or `bb`.
-For any other vcs type you can use `circleci`.
+For any other VCS type you can use `circleci`.
 The `organization` is your username or organization name in your version control system.

-With this API, CircleCI is introducing a string representation of the triplet called the `project_slug`, which takes the following form:
+With this API, CircleCI introduces a string representation of the triplet called the `project_slug`, which takes the following form:

 ```
 {project_type}/{org_name}/{repo_name}
 ```

-The `project_slug` is included in the payload when pulling information about a project as well as when looking up a pipeline or workflow by ID.
+The `project_slug` is included in the payload when pulling information about a project, and when looking up a pipeline or workflow by ID.
 The `project_slug` can then be used to get information about the project.
 It is possible in the future the shape of a `project_slug` may change, but in all cases it would be usable as a human-readable identifier for a given project.

 ![API structure]({{ site.baseurl }}/assets/img/docs/api-structure.png)